ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 Suppose you are a strangely calculating, rational person, and you're trying to make a decision in your life, like picking a job and place to live that optimizes your happiness $$H$$.
 Maybe your job could be improved and your housing could be improved.
 Well, there is a multiplier: if taking a worse house makes your job better by _more_ than that, you should switch houses to get the better job.
 Or vice-versa.
 Or, since you know the value of $$\lambda = \frac{\p H}{\p C}$$, the return on happiness from making those changes, you should look for other places to make changes that get a better return: change your relationships, get a new hobby, start a revolution, whatever it takes.
 Maybe you get a certain negative return on happiness from even _thinking_ about the problem for a time $$t$$ due to some rate of stress $$S = \frac{\p H}{\p t}$$.
 Now you shouldn't be thinking about optimizing $$H$$ at all, but rather $$H - S t$$: make your decisions, but don't spend your whole life stressing about them either because you'll eat into the reward that way.
 Etc. Money can't buy happiness directly, but there _is_ a Lagrange multiplier $$\lambda = \p H/\p\$ $$ for it, and you might want to figure out what it is for you.

 That's right.
 Lagrange Multipliers are everywhere.
-They're basically an all-encompassing moral philosophy hiding under an bewildering pile of calculus hacks.
+They're some kind of all-encompassing moral philosophy hiding under an bewildering pile of calculus hacks.
 Sheesh.